ROCm/aomp/bin/README.md

    ./build_rocr.sh
    ./build_rocr.sh install

-   # These 6 core components are always built and depend on a
+   # These 6 core components are always built.
-   # ROCm installation.
-These are the only components built with
+   # These are the only components built when AOMP_STANDALONE_BUILD=0.
-   # AOMP_STANDALONE_BUILD==0.
+   # The components pgmath, flang, and flang_runtime all use the flang repository.
    ./build_project.sh
    ./build_project.sh install
    ./build_extras.sh